 Phase 2: Establishing Professional Eligibility

-To establish professional eligibility, you must send COTM the following items that apply to you:
+To establish professional eligibility, you must provide COTM with the following items that apply to you:

 - Regulatory History Report (sent directly from previous regulators)